The common nighthawk (Chordeiles minor) and

 chimney swift (Chaetura pelagica) - local seasonal appearance

-No nighthawks were heard or seen in the area during 2003, and only one in 2004, on 13th May - this is disturbing, as the birds have seemed like a seasonal clock over the past 20 years, typically appearing along the Lake Ontario shore and downtown Toronto around May 20th each year.
-A report on birds at Presqu'ile for Saturday 30 August 2003 noted the sighting of six nighthawks over the marsh, a park record for the year to that date.
+No nighthawks were heard or seen in the area during 2003, and only one in 2004, on 13th May - this was disturbing, as the birds have seemed like a seasonal clock in southern Ontario over the previous 20-plus years (1981-), typically appearing along the Lake Ontario shore and downtown Toronto around May 20th each year.
+A report on birds at Presqu'ile provincial park, located roughly 40 km south of the town on the north shore of Lake Ontario, for Saturday 30 August 2003, noted the sighting of six nighthawks over the marsh, a park record for the year to that date.

 nighthawk and chimney swift sightings [131 kb]